H.R. 7296: SAVE America Act

 H.R.
 7296 on Congress.gov

-Official bill page with status, text, actions, and sponsor information for H.R.
-7296.
+Official bill page with status, text, actions, cosponsors, and sponsor information for H.R.
+7296 in the 119th Congress.

 Election Assistance Commission National Mail Voter Registration Form

-The bill amends the federal national mail voter registration form process overseen by the Election Assistance Commission.
+The bill rewrites the rules for the federal mail voter registration form overseen by the Election Assistance Commission, including requiring documentary proof of citizenship.

 U.S. Passports on Travel.State.gov

-A valid United States passport is expressly listed in the bill as acceptable documentary proof of citizenship.
+A valid United States passport is expressly listed in the bill as acceptable documentary proof of citizenship to register to vote.

 Consular Report of Birth Abroad on Travel.State.gov

-The bill specifically includes a Consular Report of Birth Abroad as one of the documents that can prove citizenship.
+The bill specifies a Consular Report of Birth Abroad as one of the documents that can pair with a government photo ID to establish citizenship.

 H.R.
 7296 Common Questions